yaggytter/sample-template-aws-proton/README.md

   --minor-version "0" \
   --status "PUBLISHED"

-# After published the template, you can create the environment to environment account using AWS Proton console or CLI on management account
+# After publishing the template, you can create the environment in environment account using AWS Proton console or CLI on management account
 https://ap-northeast-1.console.aws.amazon.com/proton/home#/environments

 ```

-- Connect from environment account to management account using folowing page
+- Connect from environment account to management account using the folowing page
   - https://ap-northeast-1.console.aws.amazon.com/proton/home#/settings/environment-account-connections
-- Create service to use service template
+- Create service by using service template

 ```
 # Prepare